swiftlang/swift/docs/valref.rst

 (implicitly or explicitly) are copied.
 Instance variables declared ``ref`` merely have their reference counts incremented (i.e. the refrence is copied).
-Therefore, when the defaults are in play, the are the existing semantic rules are preserved.
+Therefore, when the defaults are in play, the semantic rules already defined for Swift are preserved.

 The new rules are as follows: